Marcus-UK/tech_test/README.md

 I want to be able to access a list of directions from the forensics API.

 As an investigator,
-So that I  can easily follow the instructions,
-I want them to be stored in an array.

-As an investigator,
 So that I can head in the right direction,
 I want to be able to turn 90 degrees to the right when instructed.